Open water swimming at the 2024 World Aquatics Championships – Mixed 4 × 1500 metre relay

-The mixed 4 × 1500 metre relay event at the 2024 World Aquatics Championships was held on 8 February 2024.
+The mixed 4 × 1500 metre relay event at the 2024 World Aquatics Championships was held on 8 February 2024 at Doha Port in Doha, Qatar.

 The teams that led with male swimmers led for the early portions of the race.
 At the final changeover, Italy was leading followed by Australia.
 Over the final leg, Australia's Kyle Lee and Italy's Domenico Acerenza raced each other for the win.
 Acerenza was in the lead going into the final straight, but Lee caught up and drew level near the finish.

 Australia won with a time of 1:03:28.0, 0.2 seconds ahead of Italy who finished second with 1:03:28.2.
 Kristóf Rasovszky finished third for Hungary with a time of 1:04:06.8.
 It was the first time since 2011 that the open water team event at the Championships had been won by a non-European team, and it was the first time Australia had claimed the title.

 Event description

 Each athlete swam 1500 m.
 The teams consisted of two men and two women, meaning each team completed 6 km in total.
-The men and women could swim in any order.
+The men and women could swim in any order through the relay.